 The identification of gastric bypass malpractice can prove challenging, due to the possibility of natural side effects and the responsibility of self-care placed on the patient after the procedure is completed.
-To determine if you were the victim of gastric bypass malpractice, speak with a knowledgeable medical malpractice attorney serving clients in Baltimore, Washington D.C., and Maryland.
+To determine if gastric bypass malpractice occurred, speak with a knowledgeable medical malpractice attorney serving clients in Baltimore, Washington D.C., and Maryland.

 Consult with an experienced gastric bypass malpractice attorney for assistance in Washington D.C. or Maryland

 Victims of gastric bypass malpractice should contact the law office of Schochor, Federico and Staton, P.A. for a reliable consultation about their case.
-These attorneys have spent more than 30 years fighting to secure compensation for malpractice victims, and their commitment to justice has resulted in numerous awards.
-Put this knowledge and experience to work in your case.
-Contact the office at 410-234-1000 for a consultation.
+Our attorneys have spent more than 30 years fighting to secure compensation for malpractice victims, and their commitment to justice has resulted in numerous awards.
+Put this knowledge and experience to work for you.
+Fill out this form for a free consultation or contact our office at 410-234-1000.